JJWJ/campCritic/README.md

 # CampCritic

-CampCritic is a categoric clone of Yelp.
+CampCritic is a categoric clone of a Yelp like service.
 It is a technology showcase to demonstrate my the use of the patterns, technologies, and services bellow.

 ---